ircv3/ircv3-specifications/extensions/webirc.md

 These options are defined and may be sent by clients while connecting:

 - `secure`: This flag indicates that the client has a TLS-secured connection to the gateway.
-Servers MUST ONLY treat the connection as secure if this flag is sent and the connection from the gateway to the server is also secure with TLS or similar.
+Servers MUST ONLY treat the connection as secure if this flag is sent and the connection from the gateway to the server is also secure with TLS.
-- `remote_port=<port>`: This flag indicates the remote port the client has connected to the gateway from.
+- `remote-port=<port>`: This flag indicates the remote port the client has connected to the gateway from.
-- `local_port=<port>`: This flag indicates the port the gateway accepted the client connection on (e.g. `6697`, `6667`).
+- `local-port=<port>`: This flag indicates the port the gateway accepted the client connection on (e.g. `6697`, `6667`).

 ### Examples
 Generic format.